InnaChuiuk/Customer_Segmentation/README.md

 ## Workflow
 **Data Cleaning (Python)**
-  * Removed missing Customer ID transactions.
+  * Removed missing values.
-  * Filtered out canceled orders (identified by 'C' in the Invoice field).
+  * Filtered columns Price and Quantity.
-  * Handled null values.
+  * Filtered out orders with unexpected Invoice number.
-  * Converted Customer ID from float to integer to ensure proper table relationships.
+  * Converted Customer ID from float to integer and column InvoiceDate to date type.

 **RFM Calculation (SQL)**
 Three key metrics were calculated for each customer: